allasca/Kivy-exTemplates/README.md

 # Kivy-exTemplates
-Kivy/KivyMD example templates for learning git/github
-*copied screen from apk on playstore
+Kivy/KivyMD example templates for learning git/github. copied screen from apk on playstore.